-These 4 weeks we will transition into the racing season.
-Our early races are meant to be a preparation for our important races later in the year.
-Doing some shorter races to help us feel better skiing faster would be good.
-Also, note that we have two holiday weeks.
-We have shifted our big week for the month forward one week and out of the normal 3rd-week position.
+These 4 weeks serve as our transition into the racing season.
+Early races are meant to prepare for more important races later in the year.
+Doing some shorter races to help gain comfort skiing at a faster pace and high effort is helpful.

-Think about your recovery modalities: very active things like stretching immediately after your training and competitions as well as making sure you’re taking in fuel immediately after skiing, but most importantly immediately after your intensity work, – both the races as well as intensity intervals.
+As always, think about your best practices regarding recovery: stretching immediately after training and competitions, eating and drinking immediately after skiing, but even more importantly, immediately after your intensity work – both the races and intensity intervals.

-Taking fluid as well as some protein and carbohydrate, bananas, electrolytes, sports drinks, peanut butter sandwich.
+Plan on taking fluid, protein and carbohydrate, bananas, electrolytes, sports drinks, and peanut butter sandwiches.
 Whatever it may be, get some food in you immediately after, and then within 2 to 2.5 hours after your training, make sure you’re getting in a full meal.

-You also really have to look at personalizing your training.
+Consider personalizing your training.
 You have to ask yourself, “What are the most important competitions of the season?”
-These most important competitions of the season might be right now or they might be in the next two periods.
-That makes a big difference as far as how you address and how you target your training.
+Maybe these most important season competitions are right now, or perhaps they will be in the following two periods.
+That makes a big difference in how you address and target your training.

-We are, at last, in the heart of ski-season and hoping mother nature will support us with consistently good snow.
-The strength-training sessions for this phase are, again, meant to be short; the goal is to continue building strength and maintaining a comfortable, healthy range of motion.
+We continue to “stabilize” strength.
+At last, the ski season is here, and with it, the hoping mother nature will support us with consistently good snow.
+Again, the strength-training sessions for this phase are meant to be short; the goal is to continue building strength and maintaining a comfortable, healthy range of motion.
 These two elements are key to maximizing your performance potential while minimizing your injury risk.